 While most of the chatbots we've discussed here are customer-facing, JPMorgan Chase's COIN solution is different.
 It makes life easier for thousands of lawyers and loan officers who spend more than 360,000 staff-hours each year on routine tasks such as reading and interpreting loan agreements.

 The chatbot uses machine learning to cut the time needed to review loan agreements to just a matter of seconds.
 In addition to saving time, JPMorgan can also reduce mistakes due to the lower level of manual intervention in the process.
 And because the chatbot resides in the bank's own private cloud, customers' personal information is safe and secure.

 So, Why are Chatbots Game-Changers?

 Chatbots are increasingly becoming cheaper and easier to deploy, and even the smallest banks and financial services companies will soon be able to afford their chatbot.
 In fact, we predict that the presence of a chatbot in a bank's mobile app will soon be one of the critical factors that convinces a customer to open an account with that bank.

 We're only beginning to see what chatbots in financial services industry are capable of, especially when they're combined with other technologies such as big data, AI, machine learning, and natural language processing.

 The possibilities are endless.
 Whether it's combining a chatbot with virtual reality to illustrate savings and expenditures, using facial recognition for zero-touch banking, integrating mobile apps and chatbots with the Internet of Things for voice-powered transactions, or even providing real-time blockchain or cryptocurrency updates.

-But at the end of the day, all of these new technologies should serve just one purpose: to elevate the customer experience.
+But at the end of the day, all of these new technologies should serve just one purpose: to elevate the customer experience in the financial sector.
 Customers know if a chatbot is there just for show or if it actually helps that purpose.